simonh1000/eu-transparency-register/README.md

 ## ToDo

  - Switch to typescript
- - add countries to filters
+ - Make 'Brand' into proper reset button